FAQS

 Interest x the reducing principal as it gets paid off each month (and times not the full $100,000) and works out to be $7,820

-Repayment term & Lock-in period
+Repayment term and lock-in period

 For example, if you expect cashflow to be tight over the next few months but expect completion of a large order or a sale of a property later which will allow you to easily repay your loan, an interest servicing repayment means you only have to service your interest monthly, making your initial monthly repayment much more affordable.
 However, if you have a long lock-in period when your cash flow is freed up, you will pay an early repayment fee to discontinue the loan.
 (To find out more on the various repayment term types, please refer to another article of ours.)
 If you are getting a property loan, having a long lock-in period may mean if you believe the interest rate will be trending downward, you might not be able to take advantage of that and refinance your loan to a new lender without paying a penalty.